MY DECLUTTERING TIPS

 10. The onward journey

 What I use and love now probably won’t be the same in six months time and so I’m always evaluating what I have.
 Getting into the habit of purging my belongings keeps the process simple.
-I probably take a few items to charity each month and it’s easy to keep on top of things because there is so little to manage.
+I probably take a few items to charity each month and it’s easy to keep on top of things because there is little to manage.

 You can read all my posts about decluttering, minimalism and simple living here.
+I hope you have a lovely day.